Building A Budget With Allocations - All Flexibility Levels

 - Juliette Steadman, Dual Language Specialist – Juliette.Steadman@k12.dc.gov

-- For EL-specific funding questions, see English Learners Points of Contact.
+- For ML-specific funding questions, see the Multilingual Learners point of contact.

 Helpful Resources